Page last updated 09.02.2021

 Businesses in different industries and with different business operations will have different steps they will need to take.
 The best way to learn which changes will affect your business is by using the transition checker tool on GOV.UK to obtain a bespoke list of steps that you need to take now.

-On Friday 4th December we set up a EU Transition Helpdesk in partnership with the Hull & Humber Chamber of Commerce.
-Businesses that have a specific or technical EU Transition enquiry can contact the Helpdesk at email@example.com
+We have set up a EU Transition Support Service in partnership with various organisations including the Hull & Humber Chamber of Commerce and Wilkin Chapman LLP.
+Businesses that have a specific or technical EU Transition enquiry can contact the support service at EUTransitionYH@mobile.trade.gov.uk or by calling 0300 3651000

 The EU Transition Helpdesk offers businesses free advice and guidance on the following issues: